junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean is deflated.
 "What do you want in return?
 Ten years?"

 "That would be too good to be true, isn't it?"
-The demon smiles a cheap smile.
+The demon smiles a cheap smile, tsking.
 "We both know Hell can't hold you, and as soon as your boyfriend is topside, he'd just fetch you out of there anyway."

 Dean puffs.
 "Then what?"

-"What about --" The demon makes a contemplating postures, "I fetch him out, then you jump in?"
+"What about --" The demon makes a contemplating postures, "I get him out, then you jump in?"

 "What?"
 Dean glares at her.

 "Would be a lot more fun, isn't it?
 Somewhere out of reach.
 Then we can wait and see how he would deal with it and tear everything down to get to you, just like how you are now."

-The demon is right, then he'd just make Cas feel as awful as he is now.
-Dean realizes.
-As much as he wants Cas back, he can't do that to him, put him through all these misery, and god knows what he'd do to handle.
-Dude has blasted the Purgatory open once, he might even tears the whole multidimension down if he can find Dean that way -- hell, *he* wants to do that too, only limited to not do that because he's human, but Cas, Cas might actually can and will.
+As disgust as the demon is, she's right, Dean realizes.
+He'd just make Cas feel as awful as he is now.
+Just like that sick feeling when he learned about Dad's deal with the Yellow-Eye.
+God knows what Cas would do to handle that misery.
+Dude has blasted the Purgatory open once, he might even tears the whole multidimension down if he can find Dean that way -- hell, *he* wants to do that too, if only he's not a powerless human.
+But Cas, Cas might actually can and will.

 "He'd smite your brain out the first thing."
 Dean replies.

-The demon deadpans, "Pity you won't be there to watch it or see how broken he'd be."
+The demon smirks, "Worth it, pity you wouldn't be there to watch it or see how broken he'd be.
+Or maybe, I'll make sure he hears every bit of detail how you made the deal, just to crush that delicate angel heart, before killing him permanently when he's grieving."

 Dean growls, marching ahead with the demon blade raised high.
 The demon takes a hurried step back, "Easy tiger, there is still a terrifying little girl in here, you wouldn't harm her, would you?"

 Dean pauses, lowering the blade, but the killing look in his eyes doesn't recede.
-"I'll just separate your demonic true form from your body then."
+"I'll just separate your demonic true form from the body then."

-The words slip out without second thinking, but the moment it reaches his ear, it makes an awakening drumming so loud that he startles himself and has to steady his step to not falling to the ground.
+The words slip out without second thinking, but the moment it reaches his ear, it makes an awakening drumming so loud that he startles himself and has to steady his step to not stumble.

-*Separating the true form from the body.* Didn't Cas say his main problem is the true form being spliced with body, therefore making him giant and stuck in that dimension?
-So what if there is a way to separate them for him, and putting them back together right, like breaking the wrongly-grown-together bones, so that they can be joined correctly later.
+*Separating the true form from the body.* Didn't Cas say his main problem is the true form being spliced with the body, that's what makes him giant and stuck in that dimension?
+So what if there is a way to separate them for him, and putting them back together right, like breaking the malunited bones for them to be fixed correct after.

 He eyes the demon in front of him, and has a better idea.